aquietone/lootnscoot/README.md

 Or those things might just work, I just haven't tested it very much using lvl 1 toons on project lazarus.

+* Settings are stored per character in the config dir `LootNScoot_Server_CharName.ini`

+* Loot Items are stored for all characters in the config dir `Loot.ini`

 This script can be used in two ways:

 1. Included within a larger script using require, for example if you have some KissAssist-like lua script: